donusdenizkocak/DonusDenizKocak/README.md

--Developed interactive, responsive and scalable frontend using HTML5, CSS3, JavaScript ES6, React, -Designing a website with HTML, CSS, SASS(SCSS) and Bootstrap-5 codes, -Support HTML and CSS projects using JS Dom manipulation and event listeners, -Developing the payment page of the e-commerce website with JS functions using DOM, iterator, callback functions, string array functions and events, -Requesting apis using Async, Await and Fetch structures to view data from various platforms, -Enabling customers to make transactions on their websites using json, local storage, and array methods, -Using state hook and component structures in various projects
+-Developed interactive, responsive and scalable frontend using HTML5, CSS3, JavaScript ES6, React, -Designing a website with HTML, CSS, SASS(SCSS) and Bootstrap-5 codes, -Support HTML and CSS projects using JS Dom manipulation and event listeners, -Requesting apis using Async, Await and Fetch structures to view data from various platforms, -Enabling customers to make transactions on their websites using json, local storage, and array methods, -Using state hook and component structures in various projects